 Professional skier Kenji Kono will be using The North Face skis to race across harsh snowy fields around the country for the 11th year in the 2025-2026 season

-The Summit Series, used by him and many other backcountry (BC) riders, is The North Face's flagship line.
+The SUMMIT SERIES, used by many backcountry (BC) riders including him, is The North Face's top-of-the-line product.

-It is developed through repeated testing with riders who perform well in harsh environments.
-In order to be able to handle a wide range of conditions, including rapidly changing climates, the line not only incorporates cutting-edge technology but also pays attention to details that would normally go unnoticed, resulting in a high level of perfection.
+It is developed through repeated testing with riders who perform in harsh environments.
+To cope with all kinds of conditions and rapidly changing weather, it is perfected not only by using cutting-edge technology but also by paying attention to details that would normally go unnoticed.

 True to his words, "I didn't want to be a mannequin that just wears what is given to me," Kono Kenji has worked closely with the Japanese development team, providing countless pieces of feedback in the snow-covered mountains of Hakkoda, Asahidake, Rishiridake, Hakuba, and the local Nozawa Onsen area

-Currently, the "RTG (Remote Terrain Gear)" series and the "CHUGACH" backpack have earned overwhelming trust in the BC scene.
+Currently, the "RTG (Remote Terrain Gear)" series and the "CHUGACH" backpack have earned overwhelming trust in the backcountry scene.

-Behind this high level of perfection lies a history of starting with the seeds of stress felt by riders in the field and then working with the development team to eliminate each and every one of them.
-Here, we would like to take a closer look at the SUMMIT SERIES using the example of Kenji Kono.
+Behind their high level of perfection lies a history of working with the development team to eliminate each and every source of stress that riders experienced in the field.
+Here, we will take a closer look at the SUMMIT SERIES, using Kenji Kono's example.

 The encounter and journey of Kenji Kono and the SUMMIT SERIES

-Kenji Kono first encountered The North Face's top-of-the-line Summit Series in the 2015-16 season.
-At the time, The North Face had an overwhelming presence in mountaineering and outdoor activities in general, but product development specifically for the snow scene was still in a transitional stage.
+Kenji Kono first encountered The North Face's top-of-the-line Summit Series during the 2015-16 season.
+At the time, The North Face had an overwhelming presence in mountaineering and outdoor activities in general, but product development specifically for snow sports was still in a transitional phase.

 "I first heard that The North Face has products that are developed domestically.
 Rather than just wearing a finished product, I can be deeply involved in the evolution of the product as a skier.
 I had a feeling that I could build a relationship with the brand that would allow me to grow as a person, and that this would be fun."